Maria Pognon

-Biography
+Early and personal life

 Born in Honfleur on 15 February 1844, Maria Rengnet was the daughter of Julien Rengnet, a slate mason.
 Brought up in a well-to-do family, in 1873 she married the architect Raymond Pognon, with whom she had a son and a daughter.
 Her husband died of typhoid in 1876.
 In 1880, she moved to Paris where she ran a high-class boarding house.

+Work

 In 1889, after attending the women's rights congress Congrès français et international du droit des femmes, she became an avid member of the women's movement.
 From 1892, she was a leading figure in the French League for Women's Rights (Ligue Française pour le Droit des Femmes), becoming president two years later and remaining in the post until 1903.
 She proved to be an effective leader and public speaker, organizing and presiding the International Feminist Congress (Congrès Feministe International) in Paris in both 1882 and 1896 and, together with Marguerite Durand, the 1900 International Congress on the Status and Rights of Women (Congrès international de la condition et des droits des femmes), also held in Paris.
 In 1901, she was one of six women who established the National Council of French Women (Conseil National des Femmes Françaises).

 Pognon was also a keen writer, contributing some 70 articles to the women's journal La Fronde between 1897 and 1900.
 In 1893, she was one of the 17 women who founded the Droit Humain masonic lodge which was open to both men and women members.

 In 1905, suddenly becoming short of money, she and her daughter Mathilde joined her son in New Caledonia.
 Two years later, together with her daughter, she moved to Sydney, Australia, where she became active in the local women's organizations.
 She died in the Sydney suburb Double Bay on 17 April 1925.